temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### Web UI

-You can set the codec endpoints either in the Web UI or in the Web UI server configuration file before starting the Web UI server.
+You can set the codec endpoints either in the Web UI or in the [UI server](https://github.com/temporalio/ui-server) configuration file before starting the UI server.

 **In the Web UI**

 ![Data Encoder icon](/img/docs/data-encoder-button.png)

-Select the icon with an up-down arrow on the bottom left of the screen.
+Select the **Data Encoder** icon with an up-down arrow on the bottom left of the screen.
 This action displays the codec endpoint dialog.

 Enter the URL and port number for your codec endpoint.